For urgent consular assistance call

 Petty crime is common, including:

-Theft at knifepoint and other violent crime sometimes happens.
+Theft at knifepoint and other violent crime sometimes happen.

 Muggings have occurred when travellers were walking on deserted beaches and poorly lit streets at night.

-Aggressive begging near ATMs is frequent and robberies occur.
+Aggressive begging near ATMs is frequent and robberies can occur.

 Intimidation is sometimes used to force customers to buy goods.
 Tourists are aggressively harassed, often by men posing as official tourist guides.